3and4/Leither/doc/MiMei-en.md

 Three measures can be adopted to achieve the above goals:
 + Promote data-freedom as a mainstream ideology
 + Mandate that any platform that collects user data must allow the owner to migrate its personal data.
 (European Commission proposed a similar legislation recently)
-+ Develop opensource programs, such as browser plugins, to facilitate user to migrate data to personal storage devices.
++ Develop open source programs, such as browser plugins, to facilitate user to migrate data to personal storage devices.
 Once the ownership of user data taken back by its creator, the data can be revived and reconnected with each other.

 **Rule subordinates to data**
 If data can be migrated freely, user will have the choice of rules to apply to it.
 In another word, try to be **Object Oriented**, avoid **Procedure Oriented** development whenever possible.
 Data structure is relatively simple to be reverse engineered.
 It is easier to reconstruct program structure with the knowledge of data structure.